 Conflict of Interest/Standards of Conduct

-According to the electronic US Code of Federal Regulations Public Health Regulations Governing Grants for Operating Community Health Centers, specifically § 51c.304: Governing Board, the governing board is responsible for “assuring that the center is operated in compliance with applicable Federal, State, and local laws and regulations.”
+According to the electronic US Code of Federal Regulations Public Health Regulations Governing Grants for Operating Community Health Centers, specifically § 51c.304: Governing Board, and as presented in the Health Center Program Compliance Manual, Chapter 19: Board Authority, the governing board is responsible for “assuring that the center is operated in compliance with applicable Federal, State, and local laws and regulations.”

 Corporate compliance is the process of ensuring an organization and its employees follow the laws, regulations, standards, and ethical practices that apply to the organization, including both internal policies and rules and external federal and state laws.
 This process includes expectations for behavior for staff members, board members, volunteers, and others acting on behalf of the organization.
 (Visit the CHAMPS Conflict of Interest/Standards of Conduct webpage for additional information.)
 Corporate compliance is an ongoing process, and Boards of Directors have specific responsibilities within that process.

 The Office of Inspector General (OIG) of the US Department of Health and Human Services (HHS) and American Health Lawyers Association (AHLA)

 Practical Guidance for Health Care Governing Boards on Compliance Oversight (2015)

 19 page document providing practical tips for Boards as they work to effectuate their oversight role of their organizations’ compliance with State and Federal laws that regulate the health care industry.

 Corporate Responsibility and Corporate Compliance: A Resource for Health Care Boards of Directors (2003)

 Nine-page educational resource designed to help health care organization directors ask knowledgeable and appropriate questions related to health care corporate compliance.

 An Integrated Approach to Corporate Compliance: A Resource for Health Care Organization Boards of Directors (2004)